Hello Are you worried about your Pet? We’re here to help…

-It’s vital you meet the parents or the surrogate parents of a puppy before you buy it.
+Welcoming a new puppy into your home is an amazing time but with the fun comes responsibility — and this starts by doing your research.
+One vital aspect of this research is meeting the parents or the surrogate parents of a puppy before you buy it.
 Taking time to research your breeders to find out how and where the puppies are bred is as important as how you bring your dog up.
-Here are several reasons as to why:
+Here are several reasons why:

-- You are able to view the health of the parents and the puppies.
-If the mother is in poor health the puppies may not be getting enough milk and this will in turn effect their health and ability to fight off any disease.
+If the mother is in poor health the puppies may not be getting enough milk and this will, in turn, affect their health and ability to fight off any disease.

-- You can see how the puppies are being raised.
-Puppies need to be socialised from a very early age to things they are going to encounter as they grow up such as children, cats, Vacuum cleaners, and washing machines.
+Puppies need to be socialised from a very early age to things they are going to encounter as they grow up (such as children, cats, vacuum cleaners, and washing machines).
 Being shut away in an impoverished environment during these crucial early weeks may cause a number of behavioural problems in later life.

-- You can also see where they are being raised.
-Many breeders have purpose built puppy raising areas.
+Many breeders have purpose-built puppy raising areas.
 How clean are these areas?
 How many other dogs are around?
 Are the other dogs happy?
 Are they healthy?
 What sort of diet are these puppies and their mother receiving?
 Is there clean water available?
-Dirty environments, run down sheds, cages stacked up on top of each other are going to attract rats and disease.
-If you are not happy with how things look walk away and contact the vet at the local environment agency.
+Dirty environments, run-down sheds, cages stacked up on top of each other are going to attract rats and disease.

-- Most importantly if you are allowed to see the puppies, before they are old enough to leave the mother you will be less likely to be conned by someone obtaining puppies from undesirable “puppy farms”.
+Most importantly, if you are allowed to see the puppies before they are old enough to leave the mother you will be less likely to be conned by someone obtaining puppies from undesirable “puppy farms”.
 Do not believe all that you see on fancy websites or free advertising sites.
 If the puppy is being offered at a low cost or they offer to bring the puppy to you, usually for a small fee, alarm bells should ring.
-If they have to get rid of the puppy due to their small son being allergic to it, alarm bells should ring.
-If they only allow you one visit on the day of collection and you do not see the mother because she is at the vets, at a friend’s house, or on a walk, alarm bells should ring.
-If you notice that there are other puppies around but they are different breeds and ages, and the kitchen area just doesn’t look as if it has housed a litter of 6 puppy’s for the last 8-10 weeks this is a problem sign.
-If the owners aren’t looking haggard after constant cleaning up and being woken at 5 o’clock in the morning by a chorus of yipping and yapping then alarm bells should ring.
+If they have to get rid of the puppy due to their child being allergic to it, alarm bells should ring.
+If they only allow you one visit on the day of collection and you do not see the mother because she is at the vet, at a friend’s house, or on a walk, alarm bells should ring.
+If you notice that there are other puppies around but they are different breeds and ages, and the kitchen area just doesn’t look as if it has housed a litter of 6 puppies for the last 8-10 weeks this could be a problem sign.

-- Of course, the puppy may have been left at a rescue centre with no mother.
+Of course, the puppy may have been left at a rescue centre with no mother.
 This doesn’t mean you shouldn’t rescue it.
-The staff can still give the puppy the best start in life by making sure it meets other people, children, cats, and dishwashers etc. Nowadays most welfare organisations will have puppy socialising areas where you can go along and help raise your new puppy until it is old enough to leave or they may even have foster carers especially trained to look after motherless puppies.
+Rescue centre staff can still give the puppy the best start in life by making sure it meets other people, children, cats, etc. Nowadays, most welfare organisations will have puppy socialising areas where you can go along and help raise your new puppy until it is old enough to leave, or they may even have foster carers specially trained to look after motherless puppies.